 Intensity vs. Roast

-While its roast level exclusively markets whole bean coffee, you’re more likely to find Nespresso pods labeled with an intensity level.
+While its roast level exclusively markets whole bean coffee, you’re more likely to find Nespresso pods labelled with an intensity level.
 Only some brands will also define their roast.

 So what is the intensity level?

 - The highest intensity coffees will have a dark, heavy body, and high concentration.
-Their flavor will skew more bitter than sweet.
+Their flavour will skew more bitter than sweet.

 - The lowest intensity coffees will be the opposite.
-They have lighter roasts with a mild body and sweeter flavor.
+They have lighter roasts with a mild body and a sweeter flavour.